zeeres/eltp-draft-packet/README.md

 Make sure the `path` is the same place your static website already exists in.

-Run the script with a google spreadsheet key.
-The spreadsheet key can be found in the sheet URL (eg. http://docs.google.com/spreadsheets/d/XXXXX/edit where XXXXX is the key).
+`sheets.json` contains google spreadsheets keys (eg. XXXXX in https://docs.google.com/spreadsheets/d/XXXXX/edit) for responses, ratings and comments:

+    {
+        "packet": "key1",
+        "ratings": [
+            "key2",
+            "key3"
+        ],
+        "comments": "key4"
+    }

+If all these files are present, you can try running the script:

-    ./main.py <spreadsheet key>
+    ./main.py

-If everything goes correctly, this will generate the JSON packet and upload it to your web server in the place you chose.
+This may take a minute, depending on how many ratings sheets you have.
+If everything goes correctly, you'll see some debug output and the script will finish.
+Open your browser and go to the place you have uploaded the front-end to - the draft packet should be there!

-You'll want to set this up to run automagically every so often.
-TBA.
+If you want to set this up to run automagically every 15 minutes, you'll want to set up a cron job to do it.
+Create a file, anywhere, and name it `cron.txt` (or whatever).
+Put the following line in it:

+    0,15,30,45 * * * * /usr/local/bin/python3 /path/to/eltp-draft-packet/main.py >/dev/null

+Note that the `python3` path may also vary.
+You can find out by running `which python3` in your shell.
+Next, enable your cron job:

+    crontab cron.txt

+and that's it!